This One's for the Girls

 "This One's for the Girls" is a song written by Chris Lindsey, Hillary Lindsey, and Aimee Mayo and recorded by American country music singer Martina McBride.
-It was released in June 2003 as the first single from McBride’s album Martina.
-The song peaked at number 3 on the on the US Billboard Hot Country Songs charts and at number 39 on the Billboard Hot 100.
+It was released in June 2003 as the first single from McBride's album Martina.
+The song peaked at number 3 on the US Billboard Hot Country Songs charts and at number 39 on the Billboard Hot 100.
 The song was also a number 1 single on the Hot Adult Contemporary Tracks charts.

 A remixed version of "This One's for the Girls" was included on her 2008 compilation album Playlist: The Very Best of Martina McBride.